hotosm/fmtm/docs/dev/Backend.md

 # Backend Deployment for Development

-The recommended way to run FMTM is with Docker.
+The recommended way to run FieldTM is with Docker.

 You can also develop on your local machine outside of Docker, see below.